|

 Parish Choir

-• Rehearsals are Thursday 7-8:30pm, and closer to Christmas and Easter, 7-9pm.
+• Rehearsals are first and third Thursdays 7-8:30pm, and closer to Christmas and Easter, 7-9pm.

-• Repertoire of the choir spans a variety of styles but tends to focus on sacred music.
+• Repertoire spans a variety of styles but tends to focus on sacred music, most often as prelude, offertory, or both.

 • The choir supports the congregation and augments its singing with harmony and descant.
-Additionally, the choir sings 500 years of choral literature most often as prelude, offertory, or both.

 • Previous choral experience and ability to read music are helpful.
 The choir moves quickly, and it will be necessary to respect the process of preparation through consistent attendence and attention to time.